JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 car (generic function with 1 method)
 ```

-The resource’s `request` function generates an event that lets you wait until the resource becomes available again.
+The resource’s `lock` function generates an event that lets you wait until the resource becomes available again.
 If you are resumed, you “own” the resource until you release it.

 You are responsible to call `release` once you are done using the resource.
 When you release a resource, the next waiting process is resumed and now “owns” one of the resource’s slots.
 The basic `Resource` sorts waiting processes in a FIFO (first in—first out) way.